Kefir Grains versus Kefir Powdered Starter

 Where Can I Get Kefir Grains?

 Kefir grains are ideal for making your home-brewed Kefir, but as with Kombucha SCOBYs, you must ensure they come from a reliable source.
-You must buy Kefir grains from a reliable source if you buy them online.
+If you buy Kefir grains online, ensure they come from a reliable source.
 At KefirShop.eu, both Water Kefir Grains and Milk Kefir Grains are boxed fresh, fully hydrated, and shipped immediately via Bpost or PostNL to ensure the most potent Kefir Grains arrive at your door.
 While it may take a few batches for the grains to adapt to a new environment and food source, these hydrated kefir grains will produce delicious Kefir and reproduce faster than dehydrated Kefir grains.

 Buy live milk kefir grains